Rastallworth1/Joining-a-computer-to-a-Domain/README.md

 <br />
-This was a simple Active Directory Home Lab / Tutorial thats demonstrates the proper steps to enable an Administrator account on a Windows 11 PC.<br/>
+This was a simple Active Directory Home Lab / Tutorial thats demonstrates the proper steps add a Windows 11 PC to a domain.<br/>